ArtemiusI/Sirene-NPC/README.md

 She has fourteen friendship talks with the PC.
 You can imply that you're interested in a romantic relationship regardless of race and alignment, but it won't develop into a full romance as of yet.
 There are currently no quests.

+If the party falls below a reputation of 9, Sirene will warn the protagonist.
+If it continues to fall to below 5, she will leave permanently.
+She may be more tolerant and forgiving than followers of more militant faiths, but she has a limit.

 She is compatible with all NPCs except Dorn in BG1, who she will come to conflict with quickly and force you to choose between them or let them come to blows.
+However, in Siege of Dragonspear, a sufficiently charismatic PC may convince them to hold a temporary truce.

-Sirene currently has crossmod banter with White by Lava Del'Vortel.
+Sirene currently has crossmod banter with White and Verr'Sza by Lava Del'Vortel.

 -----------------------
  Martyr Kit